wision-lab/visionsim/README.md

 To create the lego10k dataset, we first need to create all the RGB frames it contains.
 By default, `render-views` will move the camera on a circular obit at Z=1 with radius=5 and point it towards the origin.
 The following will capture 10k frames on this orbit at a resolution of 800x800 and save them in `lego10k/frames`:

 ```
-$ inv render-views blend_files/nerf/lego.blend lego10k --num-frames=10000 --width=800 --height=800
+$ inv blender.render blend_files/nerf/lego.blend lego10k --num-frames=10000 --width=800 --height=800
 ```
 _Warning: This takes ~7h using a single RTX3090._

 All the rendered frames will be in `lego10k/frames`.
 Let's create a quick preview of this dataset by animating every 100th frame:
 ```
-$ inv ffmpeg-animate lego10k/frames --step=100 -o=preview.mp4
+$ inv ffmpeg.animate lego10k/frames --step=100 -o=preview.mp4
 ```

 The file `preview.mp4` should show a nice turntable-style animation of a lego truck.

 Now we must convert these "perfect" RGB frames into motion blurred frames, to simulate a real camera, and binary frames, to simulate a single-photon camera.

-To create the RGB data with motion blur, we use `emulate-rgb`.
+To create the RGB data with motion blur, we use `emulate.rgb`.
 The `chunk-size` argument determines how many frames to average together.
 Below we are averaging 200 frames, so if we say the 10k frames correspond to a one-second capture, this means these frames will simulate a 50fps RGB camera.
 The `fwc` or full-well-capacity argument is not in units of electrons, since we have no physical camera model which matches an rgb linear intensity to a number of electrons, but rather is relative to the `chunk-size`.
 A FWC equal to the chunck size means that, if each image has an intensity of 1.0, the well will fill up.

 ```
-$ inv emulate-rgb lego10k/frames -o lego10k/rgb-n200 --chunk-size=200 --fwc=200
+$ inv emulate.rgb lego10k/frames -o lego10k/rgb-n200 --chunk-size=200 --fwc=200

 # Preview RGB frames
-# inv ffmpeg-animate lego10k/rgb-n200 -o=preview-rgb.mp4
+# inv ffmpeg.animate lego10k/rgb-n200 -o=preview-rgb.mp4
 ```

 Finally, we can emulate binary frames like so:

 ```
-$ inv emulate-spad lego10k/frames/ -o lego10k/binary
+$ inv emulate.spad lego10k/frames/ -o lego10k/binary

 # Preview RGB frames
-# inv ffmpeg-animate lego10k/binary -o=preview-binary.mp4
+# inv ffmpeg.animate lego10k/binary -o=preview-binary.mp4
 ```

 ## Interpolating a dataset
 You can also interpolate an existing dataset using [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) like so:

 ```
-$ inv interpolate-ds lego10k/ -o lego80k/ -n=8
+$ inv interpolate.frames lego10k/ -o lego80k/ -n=8
 ```

 ## Cookbook